 Controlling our emotions and thoughts falls within our sphere of influence.
 The goal should be to move from fear to a learning zone and eventually reach a zone of personal growth.
 In times of an economic crisis, self-leadership is in particularly high demand.

 Learning to lead yourself

-The ability to control your own thoughts, emotions and actions in order to improve your own performance and effectiveness is especially important for now.
+The ability to control your thoughts, emotions, and actions in order to improve your performance and effectiveness is especially important now.
 Only those who can lead themselves will be able to lead others in the future.

-If individuals come out of the coronavirus crisis with the experience that they have grown stronger from studies and life under difficult circumstances, they are well-prepared for the challenges in their future as managers.
+If individuals come out of the corona crisis with the experience that they have grown stronger from studies and life under difficult circumstances, they are well-prepared for the challenges in their future as managers.
 It is a part of every manager’s life to make important decisions in uncertain situations.
+Therefore, career planning is of significant importance for graduates.
 Psychologist Martina Beermann identified five questions to ask yourself.

 The following three steps, which are mostly in line with those defined by international bestselling author and university lecturer Simon Sinek, are the first measures that should be taken after the crisis.
 Everything has always started and will always start with authenticity.

 When developing your career aspirations, you should assess your life experience, strengths, and inner convictions first.
 According to the Harvard Business Review, authentic applicants are 26 percent more likely to win the candidate competition.
 Entrepreneurs stand a higher chance of persuading financially strong investors if their pitch reflects an inner conviction.